Tax, Bankruptcy, and Financial Problems – 19.5 hrs. CPE

 1. Specify ways to manage an incompetent person’s estate, recognize joint tenancy and its benefits, and identify the levels of conservatorship that can influence assistance in management and protection of an estate and/or personal care.

-2. Recognize durable powers and funded revocable living trusts noting out their uses and limitations in elderly and disabled planning.
+2. Recognize durable powers and funded revocable living trusts and their uses and limitations in elderly and disabled planning.